 During the first months of the project, Robit and Lemminkäinen worked on product development to find the most suitable drilling tools.
 Before long, their co-operation resulted in an optimal wear part maintenance cycle during excavation.
 Robit’s sharpening service ensures that operations can continue uninterrupted.

 – It’s not about the unit price of a product, say, a drill bit, but about the life cycle cost.
-When co-operation with the drillers is smooth and maintenance flows like clockwork, considerable cost savings can be made, says Robit’s Sales Manager Mika Mankinen.
+When co-operation with the drillers is smooth and maintenance flows like clockwork, considerable cost savings can be made, comments Robit Sales Manager responsible for the project.

 A whopping 900,000 cubic metres of rock will be excavated at Blominmäki in total.
 The excavation work will be completed during 2017, followed by the actual construction work.
 The new plant will go on stream in 2020.